grannycart/subworld-shortstory1/README.md

 * Or, compile from this source code using pandoc.
 	* (Or just read the markdown, available in source.)

+## Files
+* 10kstorynotes.md
+	* Notes for content, plot outlines
+* rough-draft_from-typed-version.md
+	* This was the first version, typed on the typewriter and then entered as an .md file
+	* Includes a long chase scene, mostly set on the bridge (could be used in another story since it isn't really connected in any way to the sonar scenes)
+	* Also the first draft version of listening to the watches ticking through the sonar.
+* second-version-draft.md
+	* First draft of an all-Cassandra/sonar set story.
+Starts with sonar and skips the radar chase section.

 ## Compilation notes:
 * Compiled using pandoc-ebook-template.
 For instructions see: